-Last day of the fast!!!
+Last day of the one week fast!!!
 WHOOOOHOOOOO!!!!
 What a week.
 I woke up early again because my 10 m.o woke up super early and would not go back to sleep.

 It was so dark and gloomy out, and all I wanted was to cuddle up with my girls and eat some Keto comfort food, but that wasn’t going to happen.

-I will say, I was not hungry.
-I didn’t have a headache.
+At this point, I was not hungry nor did I have a headache.
 I felt pretty good actually.

-I just missed the idea and the process of eating food.
+The issue was; that I missed the idea and the process of eating food.
 It’s a mental thing for me, that is all.

 This week reminded me of running a marathon.
 It’s awesome the first 5-10 miles; then you start getting tired.
 Once you hit mile 17ish, your body starts telling your mind that your legs can’t move anymore.

 The only way to overcome this is to tell your mind to tell your body to shut up.
 Harsh, but necessary.
 Once you do that, you will realize that you can run forever (ok, maybe not forever, but at least the whole 26.2 miles).

 Anyway, I probably could have kept fasting if I wanted to (but I did NOT want to).

 If someone paid me $500 to keep fasting, I would.
 I mean, that is a new lens on my camera, heck yes I’ll do it!